A Word from our Director, Jennifer Brown:

 New Sign-In Procedures for the Nursery and Toddler Room

-On June 2, we will be changing our sign in procedure for our younger attendees from the simple name tag sticker system to a computerized system.
+On September 1, we will be changing our sign in procedure for our younger attendees from the simple name tag sticker system to a computerized system.
 This system will allow us to print name tags that include allergy information and any other special needs.
 The check-in table will be staffed by a volunteer from 8:45-9:00 and from 10:00 until the passing of the peace.
 Nursery and toddler aged children will be checked in here.
 Each child will receive a numbered name tag and the parents will have a matching numbered tag.
 There will also be a tag to go on diaper bags.
 This will help us keep everybody’s stuff separate.
 When you come to pick up your child, you will need to bring your numbered tag with you.
 This is an added safety measure to protect our children.
 The table will also have information on it regarding the various programs we offer.
 We are also asking parents to bring a sippy cup with them and to please leave a diaper bag.
 Thank you for your cooperation in helping us implement the new system.
 Please plan to check your children in before Discipleship Hour or before the service.

 We need to keep all the children in the fellowship hall during the coffee hour so that we do not disturb Knox downstairs.
 We make a lot of noise running up and down the halls.
 We also want to make sure the sanctuary is quiet for people who might be receiving prayer or doing ministry, and most of all we want to make sure our children are safe and not making outside on to the street unsupervised.
 We also ask that all children go through the food line with one parent.
 This helps us make sure that there is enough food for everyone and that no one accidentally eats something that they are allergic to.
 Thanks for your help with this.